 Alpha hydroxy acids have a hydroxyl or OH group on the alpha or adjacent carbon of the carboxyl group.
 These acids are keratolytic agents, softening and loosening the upper layers of the stratum corneum to promote shedding.
-AHAs work to reveal smoother, brighter, and more youthful skin.
+One proposed mechanism is the chelating of calcium ions necessary for cellular adhesion.3 AHAs work to reveal smoother, brighter, and more youthful skin.
 The common AHAs include glycolic acid, lactic acid, mandelic acid, tartaric acid, and malic acid.

 Beta Hydroxy Acids